Bitten by a Dog? Get Gordon!

 Obtaining Compensation for Your Louisiana Dog Bite Injury

 Dog bites often are considered premises liability cases.
 This means that the dog owner’s animal does not pose an unreasonable risk for visitors to the home or those on the public streets or other areas.
 The law allows dog bite victims to pursue compensation for the expenses and lifestyle impacts through a dog bite injury lawsuit.
-Plaintiffs must file this legal claim in civil court within one year of the date on which the dog bite occurred.

 Many states have either a one-bite rule or a strict liability standard for dog bite cases.
 The one-bite rule holds that the dog’s owner is responsible for injuries caused by the dog only if he or she knew the dog was aggressive—essentially meaning the dog can bite someone one-time liability-free.
 Still, the owner is responsible for subsequent bites.
 Strict liability states that the dog’s owner is liable for any injuries caused by the dog, regardless of whether he or she knew that the dog was vicious, as long as the victim was not provoking the dog at the time of the attack.